-The Center for Intercultural Engagement (CIE) provides a safe space of engagement for all underrepresented and minority populations while also being a safe space for all students at Marquette.
-The CIE offers a wide variety of programming throughout the academic year, which includes the following: student discussion groups, social justice advocacy and educational programming, and other programs centered on fostering inclusion across Marquette’s campus.
+The Center for Engagement and Inclusion (CIE) provides a space of engagement for all underrepresented and minority populations while also being a space for all students at Marquette.
+The Center for Engagement and Inclusion is staffed by a full-time professional and student Program Assistants.
+Our space allows for student interaction and study spaces while also being a space for use by multicultural student organizations.
+A number of programming comes out of the Center of Engagement and Inclusion and includes student discussion groups, social justice advocacy and educational programming, and other programs centered on fostering inclusion across our campus.

 The Center for Leadership, Service and Involvement (CLSI) is an integrated resource for community service, leadership development, student involvement and student organization resources.
 The CLSI offers a variety of resources including computers with design software, publicity supplies (chalk, paper, letter and die cuts), as well as a copier and PrintWise station.

 The Center for Peacemaking aims at empowering Marquette and its community to explore the skills to become nonviolent peacemakers.
 If you are interested in the intersection between faith, spirituality, action and social justice, the Center for Peacemaking offers opportunities to learn about the power of nonviolence through a focus on scholarship, spirituality and the active struggle for peace and justice.

 If you are interested in learning more about the Center for Peacemaking, visit their website and be sure to attend one of the Soup with Substance discussions.
 Soup with Substance is a noon-time series of presentations on contemporary issues related to peacemaking and social justice.
 It is open to the public, and at each presentation there is a simple meal of soup and bread provided.
 Learn more about Soup with Substance.